NetHope

-NetHope, Inc. is a global consortium of nearly 60 global nonprofit organizations that specializes in improving IT connectivity among humanitarian organizations in developing countries and areas affected by disaster.
+NetHope, Inc. is a global consortium of nearly 60 global nonprofit organizations that specializes in improving IT connectivity among humanitarian organizations in countries of the ‚Global South’ and areas affected by disaster.
 The organization has partnerships with Accenture, Amazon, Cisco, Facebook, Google, Microsoft, Oracle NetSuite and more than 60 leading technology companies.
 Its humanitarian development, emergency response, and conservation programs are in place in 180 countries.
 It was founded in 2001.

 Founding

-In March 2001, Edward G. Happ, then CIO of Save the Children, authored a paper entitled "Wiring the Global Village" that discussed two hypotheses:
+In March 2001, Edward G. Happ, then CIO of Save the Children, authored a paper entitled "Wiring the Global Village" that discussed two hypotheses:Edward G. Happ is an author and consultant who works with nonprofits.
+He was an Executive Fellow at the University of Michigan School of Information for 5 years until he retired recently.
+Before that, he had important positions in information technology, such as: